Skip to Main Content

 All new digital content must meet WCAG 2.1 AAEffective April 24, 2026

-The Title II analysis for the exceptions remains the same.
-For those exceptions tethered to a date (archived web content, preexisting conventional electronic documents, and preexisting social media posts), the applicable date remains April 24, 2026.
-Thus, any new digital content created after April 24, 2026 must meet WCAG 2.1 AA.
+Content exceptions tied to a specific date (including archived web content, preexisting conventional electronic documents, and preexisting social media posts), continue to use April 24, 2026 as the cutoff date.
+Any new digital content created after April 24, 2026, must meet WCAG 2.1 AA.

 What to Do